How to Speed Up Your Amazon Fire TV Stick

-Amazon Fire TV Sticks have taken the cord-cutting world by storm.
-But they are not perfect.
-The hardware itself often feels a bit laggy; you might have to wait an extra couple of seconds for an app to open, or a menu will momentarily freeze when you’re in the middle of scrolling.
+Amazon Fire TV Sticks have taken the world by storm.
+But they are far from perfect.
+The hardware itself often feels laggy, you might have to wait an extra couple of seconds for an app to open, or a menu will momentarily freeze when you’re scrolling.

-If your Fire Stick is feeling a little slow and sluggish, what’s causing the problem?
+If your Fire Stick is feeling a little sluggish, what’s causing the problem?
 Why is your Fire Stick running so slowly?
-And how can you fix it to speed up your device?
+And how can you fix the issues to speed up your device?
 Keep reading to find out how to speed up your Amazon Fire TV Stick…

 Why Amazon Fire TV Sticks Are Slow

-Typically, one of two things is causing the problem:
+Typically, one of two things is causing a slow Fire Stick:

 - An overheated device.